jealka/jealka.github.io/sticker-shop/README.md

 10.10.194.50 - - [27/Jan/2025 10:33:07] "GET /THM%7B-REDACTED_FLAG-%7D HTTP/1.1" 404 -
 ```

 Note that the string is URL encoded.
-We can decode it with hURL.
+We can decode it with hURL, which can be installed via `apt`.
 ```
 hURL -u "THM%7B-REDACTED_FLAG-%7D"
 Original    :: THM%7B-REDACTED_FLAG-%7D